 MN DOG BITE LAWYERS RABIES SHOTS

 Our top Minnesota attorneys have represented many people who have been bitten or injured by a dog or cat.
 A dog bite injury can often produce bad scars or nerve damage.
-However another initial thing to be concerned about with a dog bite or cat bite is rabies.
+However, another thing to be concerned about with a dog bite or cat bite is rabies.

 Rabies is a preventable viral disease of mammals that affects the central nervous system causing encephalopathy leading to death.
 The virus is most often transmitted through the bite of a rabid animal.
-There are two forms of rabies: Dumb rabies, in which an animal acts sick, does not eat and is lethargic and Furious rabies, in which an animal shows aggressive and vicious behavior.
+There are two forms of rabies: (1) Dumb rabies, in which an animal acts sick, does not eat and is lethargic.
+(2) Furious rabies, in which an animal shows aggressive and vicious behavior.

-Over the past 100 years, there has been a substantial decrease in the number of human rabies cases due to the availability of a vaccine and vigilant surveillance by public health officials.
-However, getting rabies is still a risk after a dog bite, and must be taken seriously.
+Over the past 100 years, there has been a substantial decrease in the number of human rabies cases.
+This is due to the availability of a vaccine and vigilant surveillance by public health officials.
+However, getting rabies is still a risk after a dog or cat bite, and must be taken seriously.
 Our best dog bite lawyers have represented many people in MN who had to get rabies shots because it could not be determined for sure whether the dog that bit them had rabies or not.
+The shots are expensive, and the cost should be paid by the animal owner.

 Humans exposed to potentially rabid, test-positive, or clinically diagnosed rabid animals should contact their physician and the Minnesota Department of Health (MDH) for advice as soon as possible after exposure.